Renault ZOE review - Practicality, comfort and boot space

 In this review

-- 2Engines, performance and driveIt’s quick off the mark, and now has added range – although the Zoe runs out of puff on motorways
+- 2Engines, performance and driveIt’s quick off the mark and has a decent range, although the Zoe runs out of puff on motorways

-- 3Range, charging and running costsThe Zoe's increased driving range and improved residual values should inspire confidence
+- 3Range, charging and running costsIncreased driving range and solid residual values help to boost the Zoe's appeal

 - 4Interior, design and technologyThere are plenty of gadgets and gizmos, but some systems are fiddly and quality could be improved